Kids can take part in many different activities to have fun and develop as a person but one of the most popular is playing imaginative games.

 A common surface which is used on playgrounds is wetpour rubber flooring.
 Using this material allows for the installation of wetpour graphics which can be installed on top of the flooring to reflect certain designs (e.g. snakes, rainbows, footprints).
 These bright and vibrant designs will engage the children whilst sparking their imagination early.

 Little shelters can also help with imaginative games as they provide a new environment for kids to find themselves in.
 With this, kids can use these new environments in conjunction with their role play ideas to feel a lot more engaged with the activity.
 You can even incorporate learning with things like play area maths games or letters and words.

 Providing the kids with certain materials as well (like props, costumes etc.) will help them get into character a lot easier and feel a lot more comfortable role-playing.
-Imaginative games should allow youngsters to escape easy without any problems whilst being able to enjoy the activity in full.
+Imaginative games and pretend play ideas should allow youngsters to escape easy without any problems whilst being able to enjoy the activity in full.
 When all of these are combined, the playground becomes a lot livelier and more colourful and children will therefore start having stronger feelings of wonder and excitement in that environment.

 Using Children’s Imagination for Play

 A child’s imagination is an amazing tool when it comes to play time as it offers a lot more excitement and thrill for the activity the children may be taking part in.
 Imagination can improve the current activity and keep the kids engaged and stop them from getting bored too easy.
 Click here to see another post which explains the benefits of children using their imaginations.